- What is The Psychotherapy Institute (TPI)?

 A $50 (US) application fee must accompany the application.

 The fee for the one-year program is $250/month.
+Scholarships may be available.

 Participants set their own fees for their private practice consultees and collect those fees themselves.
 There are additional opportunities to supervise trainees in TPI’s two-year post-graduate training program and through TPI’s Consultation Service, available to licensed therapists in the professional community at large.
 Fees collected through the Consultation Service accrue to TPI while you are in the Supervision Study Program.